San Francisco Volcano, Catamarca, Argentina

 - All meals detailed in the program

-- Internal transfers to and from La Rioja airport according to the route plan
+- Internal transfers to and from La Rioja airport according to plan

 - Management of climbing permits and registration in protected areas